How To Tell If Breast Milk Is Bad? Signs And Tips To Prevent

 1. Discard the breast pump and its accessories if you notice a mold in their tubing or the equipment looks worn out.

-1. Tightly close the storage bottle or container’s lid so that the milk is safe from chemical oxidation and absorption of odor from other veggies and fruit.
+1. Use BPA-free storage containers with sealed lids specifically designed for storing breast milk.
+Tightly close the container’s lid so that the milk is safe from chemical oxidation and absorption of odor from other veggies and fruit.

 1. Thaw breast milk in order of storage, meaning thaw oldest breast milk first.
 Don’t refreeze thawed breast milk.